Last updated at Tue, 28 Nov 2023 16:02:21 GMT

 InsightVM, Rapid7’s vulnerability management solution, can give you clarity into assets impacted by RDP vulnerabilities like BlueKeep and DejaBlue (along with other vulnerabilities too!).
 InsightVM will discover all of your assets, whether they are on-premises machines, cloud servers, IoT devices, or something else.
 Rapid7’s Project Sonar enables customers to get clarity of internet-facing assets (most susceptible to RDP attacks) that may have been missed, and prioritize their remediation higher on the list.

 Speaking of prioritization, once we’ve successfully identified all our assets and their vulnerabilities we have to make the difficult decisions about how we are going to direct our limited resources.
-InsightVM’s Real Risk score provides an actionable, 1–1000 scale based on the likeliness of an attacker exploiting a given vulnerability in a real attack.
+InsightVM’s Active Risk score provides an actionable, 1–1000 scale based on the likeliness of an attacker exploiting a given vulnerability in a real attack.
 Remember how the BlueKeep vulnerability became a greater risk over time?
 The Real Risk score takes that into account.
 Factors like the age of the vulnerability, whether or not a proof-of-concept exists, and the skill level required to take advantage of the exploit, and standard CVSS score are all part of the Real Risk score calculation.

 Finally, all of this work is for nothing if we don’t do the work of implementing compensating controls (like NLA) or patching.
 InsightVM is focused on helping you create the influence you need to work with your counterparts in IT and development to move this work forward and make measurable progress.
 Integrations with their ticketing solutions like ServiceNow and JIRA, along with their patching tools like SCCM and BigFix ensures that you meet them where (and how) they work.